kikisoft/ToastPDF/README.md

 ToastPDF is a program that converts documents to PDF.

-ToastPDF was used by modifying <a href="https://github.com/ARLM-Keller/cc-pdf-converter">CC PDF Converter</a> open source.
+ToastPDF was used by modifying open-sourced <a href="https://github.com/ARLM-Keller/cc-pdf-converter">CC PDF Converter</a>.

 # Requirements
 Ghostscript See: https://github.com/ArtifexSoftware/ghostpdl-downloads